Ryan-Holben/prettify/readme.md

 > k = line_starts_with_enumeration(lines[j+1][1])
 > > ERROR: list index out of range

-In short, the original notes are not completely consistent, so we must check against the files for some edge cases.
-Overall it works well, however.
+In short, the original notes are not completely consistent, so we still must check against the files for some edge cases.